 Prerequisites: ENGL R096 or ENGL R100.
-4 hours lecture weekly

 This course provides development of skills in written expression, especially expository themes, including training in research techniques and preparation of a research paper.
 It is designed to develop critical thinking, analytical, and rhetorical skills.
 Field trips may be required.
-Transfer credit: UC, CSU.
-C-ID: ENGL 100.

-ENGL R102-Critical Thinking through 4 units Composition and Literature
+ENGL R102-Critical Thinking through Composition and Literature

 This course provides study of literature combined with instruction in critical thinking and composition.
 The course emphasizes understanding and writing about literature using principles of logical analysis, criticism, advocacy of ideas, and inductive and deductive reasoning.
 Students will examine assumptions upon which conclusions are based and recognize common logical errors of language and thought.
 Instruction is offered in advanced elements of style and organization.
 Application of critical thinking skills and logical methodology to the various literary genres will achieve a disciplined understanding of the material.
 Field trips may be required.
 Transfer credit: UC, CSU.
-C-ID: ENGL 110, ENGL 120
+C-ID: ENGL 110.